 Powis Castle, a medieval stronghold constructed about 1200, is perched high on a cliff above its renowned garden.

-The garden, which was designed with Italian and French influences in mind, is shaded by trimmed yews and contains rare and delicate species.
-On the terraces, there is an orangery, and the original lead sculptures are still there.
+The garden, designed with Italian and French influences in mind, is shaded by trimmed yews and contains rare and delicate species.
+There is an orangery on the terraces, and the original lead sculptures remain.

 Powis, which has been remodeled and enhanced for more than 400 years, represents the shifting goals of the Herbert family, who have lived in the Castle since the 1570s.